 The Embodied AI Challenge

 Traditional robotic manipulation pipelines decompose this into rigid stages — perception (detect the cup), planning (compute a collision-free path), and control (send joint torques).
 Each stage is a separate, hand-engineered module.
-This works well in structured environments like factory assembly lines, but it is brittle: change the lighting, swap the cup for a bowl, or rephrase the instruction, and the pipeline breaks.
+This works well in structured environments like factory assembly lines, but it tends to be brittle: change the lighting, swap the cup for a bowl, or rephrase the instruction, and the pipeline often breaks.

 Vision-Language-Action models (VLAs) aim to replace this fragile pipeline with a single neural network that takes raw pixels and a natural-language instruction and directly outputs motor actions.